joncampbell29/jj_flow/README.md

   - `data_fetching/` — Functions for fetching data from APIs or other sources.
   - `database/` — Functions for managing database connections and queries.
   - `preprocessing/` — Data preprocessing utilities.
-  - `models/` — Model management and manipulatino utilities.
+  - `models/` — Model management and manipulation utilities.
-  - `utils/`
+  - `utils/` — Miscellaneous utility functions
-    - `env_utils.py` — Handles environment variables and project root utilities.
-    - `date_utils.py` - Handles manipulating dates and datetime objects.

----

 ### Tests
 - **`tests/`**